-During the year ended April 30, 2021, the Company applied for 3 additional Mineral Exploration Licenses termed Wilson, Strong Extension and Moak North in the Thompson Nickel Belt, Manitoba.
-The claims cover extensions of known mineralized nickel zones or prospective geology, and are adjacent to the Strong and Hunter properties.
-All of the claims are located close to major roads and benefit from nearby rail and power infrastructure.
+In September 2022, the Company received the Mineral Exploration Licenses for the Strong Extension project in the Thompson Nickel Belt, Manitoba.
+The claim covers extensions of known mineralized nickel zones or prospective geology, and are adjacent to the Strong and Hunter properties. the claim is located close to major roads and benefit from nearby rail and power infrastructure.